LeungCo/junkstarter/README.md

 # Junk Starter

-This project has been forked from [AtSea Sample Shop](https://github.com/dockersamples/atsea-sample-shop-app).
+This project has been forked from [JunkStarter Sample Shop](https://github.com/dockersamples/junkstarter-sample-shop-app).

 # How to use Documentation